Cartus/cartus.github.io/_pages/lab.md

 - [Jing Xiong](https://menik1126.github.io/): Master at Sun Yat-sen University, to PhD at University of Hong Kong
 - [Rongwu Xu](https://rongwuxu.com/): Master at Tsinghua University, to PhD at University of Washington
 - [Dong Huang](https://huangd1999.github.io/): PhD at University of Hong Kong, to Postdoctoral Researcher at National University of Singapore
-- Bowen Qu: Master at Peking University, to Researcher at Moonshot AI (Shenzhen)
 - [Fengwei Teng](https://qixucen.github.io/): Bachelor from Renmin University of China, to Student Researcher at Beijing Academy of Artificial Intelligence
 - [Yuxuan Yao](https://scholar.google.com.hk/citations?user=PLe5qQEAAAAJ&hl=zh-CN): PhD at City University of Hong Kong
 - [Chunlin Tian](https://clin0212.github.io/): PhD at University of Macau